- Four bedroom property with 3 reception rooms

 - Fashionable Bruton

 The sitting room is located in the oldest part of the house which dates from the 15th Century, and is a spacious but cosy room with a fully functional fireplace.
 The sitting room leads into the dining room, which is a generous room perfect for dining and entertaining, but which also conceals hidden secrets - the owner has photographs showing an iron range concealed behind a false wall!
 This room also has a false ceiling as the original ceiling is very high - but the doorway to the courtyard outside is genuine!
+The inner courtyard has a feature raised pond and is paved making it ideal for alfresco socialising or just a quiet cup of coffee.
+It also provides access to the cellars that run under the front of the building.

 A small step leads up from the dining room to the kitchen which has a lovely flagstone floor, a variety of fitted cupboards and a island unit.
 A large Rangemaster fridge complements the Rangemaster stove with a gas hob and electric oven, and a picture window provides a great view out over the garden.